 13:5a love does not insist on its own way1 Cor 13:5a (LEB)

 11:29 Take my yoke on you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.Matthew 11:29 (LEB)

-This means you can walk with God in a way that does not please Him and you may not know it.
+These two passages imply something extremely important.
+You can walk with God in a way that does not please Him and you may not even know it.
 You may be blind to your actual condition while thinking you are doing what God wants (Revelation 3:14-22).

 3:17 Because you are saying, “I am rich, and have become rich, and I have need of nothing,” and you do not know that you are wretched and pitiable and poor and blind and nakedRevelation 3:17 (LEB)